lucadibello/mininet-yaml/README.md

 - **Education**: Demonstrate networking concepts interactively, giving students hands-on experience with network management.
 - **Development**: Design and test network applications in a safe and controlled virtual environment.
 - **Research**: Explore and test new networking protocols or configurations with ease.

+## Examples

+In the directory [`examples`](./examples), you can find some YAML files that define different network topologies.
+You can use them to test the tool and understand how to define your own network.